West Jerusalem: Capture of East Jerusalem (1967)

 During the Six-Day War in June 1967, Israel captured the eastern side of the city and the whole West Bank.
 Over the following years, their control remained tenuous, the international community refusing to recognise their authority and the Israelis themselves not feeling secure.

 In 1980, the Israeli government annexed East Jerusalem and reunified the city, but the international community disputed this.
 The population of Jerusalem has largely remained segregated along the city's historical east–west division.
 The larger city contains two populations that are "almost completely economically and politically segregated... each interacting with its separate central business district", supporting analysis that the city has retained a duocentric, as opposed to the traditional monocentric, structure.

+Commercial hubs

+Major commercial centres of Jewish West Jerusalem include: the Downtown Triangle, Mamilla Mall, Emek Refaim, and Mahane Yehuda Market.

+Healthcare

+One of two Hadassah hospitals in Jerusalem is located in the West Jerusalem suburb of Ein Karem.
+The hospital synagogue contains the famous Chagall Windows by Marc Chagall.

+Leisure facilities

+These include Teddy Stadium and Cinema City.

+Religious centres

+These include the Jerusalem Great Synagogue and the Heichal Shlomo.